tobek/headsoak/notes.md

         - shared with, list of one more more:
             - {friend global id, readonly or edit}
 - LATER:
-    - sharer shares a prog tag. share-ee sees sharer's notes that were programatically tagged. does it also programamtically tag share-ee's notes? i guess the more general question is whether the share-ee can apply a sharer's tag to their own nets. note merging etc...
+    - sharer shares a prog tag. recipient sees sharer's notes that were programatically tagged. does it also programamtically tag recipient's notes? i guess the more general question is whether the recipient can apply a sharer's tag to their own nets. note merging etc...
     - should private notes be shared? they currently are
     - what if user A shares something with user B, and user B tags a note with a tag they're sharing with user C?
         - if A -> B is read-only, B shouldn't be able to "forward" the share